mrbandler/flow/.spec/meta.md

 ## Overview

-Flow implements a self-hosting meta-model where the type system itself exists as nodes within the graph.
+Flow implements a self-hosting meta-model where the type system itself exists as nodes within the space.
 This allows users to define custom tags (object types) and properties with schemas, validation rules, and constraints—all using the same primitives available for regular content.

 **Core Principle:** Everything is a node.
-Tags and properties are defined using special built-in tags that create definitions stored as nodes in the graph.
+Tags and properties are defined using special built-in tags that create definitions stored as nodes in the space.

 ---